Connect Child Check-In system (Legacy)

 Add an optional Success Message to be shown after a parent/carer successfully checks in their child while the badges are printed.
 For example, you could display instructions on how parents/carers/visitors should collect their children at the end of the session.
 Click Edit to make changes.

 The final Check-In Options relate to the Check-in Admin Area.
 This is typically accessed by leaders or the person responsible for the check-in session.
-The Admin Area is where leaders can overview an active Check-In session, to see which children are registered and/or checked in.
+The Admin Area is where leaders can overview an active Check-In session to see which children are registered and/or checked in.
 It's also the place where they can view parent/carer emergency contact details, important medical notes, additional needs, custom fields, photo/video consents for children, and much more - all without needing access to the Children module.
 The Admin Area is also the place your leaders will go to check out children at the end of the Session.
 See the related support article for further information about the Admin Area.

 Configuring browser 'kiosk' mode

-Kiosk mode enables the Child Check-In system to operate in a more secure, full-screen mode, to prevent unauthorised access to other areas of the check-in device.
+Kiosk mode enables the Child Check-In system to operate in a more secure, full-screen mode to prevent unauthorised access to other areas of the device.
 Silent printing is the term used to describe the skipping of printer pop-ups and dialogue boxes when the 'print' button is pressed.
-To print badges without parent/carer/user interruption or intervention we recommend setting your Check-In device to operate in 'kiosk' mode with 'silent printing' enabled.
+To print badges without parent/carer/user interruption or intervention, we recommend setting your Check-In device to operate in 'kiosk' mode with 'silent printing' enabled.
 This is most easily achieved using Google Chrome on a Windows device, which readily supports both features.
 'Workarounds' and third-party browser extensions may be possible for other browsers and Mac devices.

-Using Windows Explorer locate the Chrome application on your device.
+Using Windows Explorer, locate the Chrome application on your device.
 Right-click on Google Chrome and select Copy.

 Click on the Shortcut tab.

-In the Target field, position your cursor at the end of the field's content and replace the part that says \chrome.exe" with the following: \chrome.exe" --kiosk --kiosk-printing https://account.churchsuite.com/connect" where account refers to the first part of the URL of your ChurchSuite account.
-For example, if you access ChurchSuite using the URL kingshope.churchsuite.com, your account would be kingshope.
+In the Target field, position your cursor at the end of the field's content and replace the part that says \chrome.exe" with the following - where account.churchsuite.com refers to your ChurchSuite account URL.
+All the spaces in the Target link are important!

 Note: To exit the assigned access (kiosk) application, press Ctrl + Alt + Del, and then sign in using another account.
 When you press Ctrl + Alt + Del to sign out of assigned access, the kiosk application will exit automatically.